 What are Calligraphy Exercises?

-Calligraphy exercises formally called "calligraphy drills" or "lettering" are must learn foundational strokes when you start.
+Calligraphy exercises formally called "calligraphy drills" or "lettering" are the foundational, repetitive practice strokes when you start learning how to do hand-lettering.
 These include zigzag, oval, loops, chains, and straight-line strokes.

 No skilled athlete makes the mistake of going for a sprint without a good warm-up session.
-But you can be like this professional person when you loosen your muscles with a couple of random strokes.
+Therefore, warm up with a couple of warm-up calligraphy drills is quintessential.

-These calligraphy drills are useful to practice for they:
+These warm-up or elementary calligraphy drills are useful to practice because they:

-- acclimatise you to the art, and the tools
+- familiarise and connect you to the art, and the tools (pens, brushes, pressure, ink, markers, etc.)

 While there are plenty of practice sheets to exercise your calligraphy strokes, it's always beneficial to learn under the guidance of a skilled individual.
 Moreover, seeing the progress of your fellow learners is always a motivational nudge.
 Look no far as we have come up with a one-of-a-kind learning and upskilling app to cater to the needs of avid learners and seasoned professionals.
 Let's begin learning in a social skill-sharing atmosphere with 200+ global skill communities to choose from.
 Download Kool Stories now.

+Now that you spent enough time doing the calligraphy warm-up, here are some basic exercises you can adopt for more structured or traditional calligraphy practice.
 Give yourself some time.
 Maybe wait for the creative juices to flow.
-When you find that right comfortable spot, kick off with the following:
+When you find that right comfortable spot, kick off with the following drills:

 #1 Circular Strokes

 The oval or circular stroke is one of the seven basic calligraphy strokes.
-It is fundamental and is incorporate in lettering.
+It is fundamental and is incorporated in lettering.
 Therefore, practice the oval stroke by:

 - Holding the pen or marker at an angle.